 Parent Plus loans are direct federal loans taken out by parents of students as a way to fund their child’s education.
 Parent Plus loans allow parents to borrow as much as needed to pay for their child’s college costs.

 Similar to private loans, Parent Plus loans require a credit check.
 One negative to Parent Plus loans is their high origination fee.
 An origination fee is a fee charged upfront by a lender for setting up a loan and processing your loan application.
-Parent Plus loans have a 4.248% origination fee (October 1, 2018 – September 30, 2019).
-If you were taking out a $50,000 Parent Plus loan for your child, the loan origination fee would be $2,140.
+Parent Plus loans have a 4.228% origination fee (October 1, 2020 – September 30, 2021).

-For middle-class single parents who are looking into Parent Plus loans, you may have an option for student loan forgiveness.
-That forgiveness plan is called the Income Contingent Repayment (ICR) Program.
+For middle-class single parents or low-income families near the poverty level who are looking into Parent Plus loans, you may have an option for student loan forgiveness.
+That forgiveness plan is called the Income Contingent Repayment (ICR) program.
 This would be an option for parents with a large amount of student loan debt, upwards of five and six-figure student loan debt.

 ICR only works if you choose to consolidate your Parent Plus loans.
-Only then would you be eligible for Public Service Loan Forgiveness.
+Only then would you be eligible for Public Service Loan Forgiveness, one of the federal programs that offer student loan forgiveness if you work full-time in the public sector for 10 years.
+Part-time jobs aren’t eligible.

 So many parents miss out on possible loan forgiveness because they don’t understand their options.
 For more detailed information about this program, check out our detailed breakdown of Parent PLUS Loan Forgiveness for Middle-Class Retirees.